Importance of network coin demand

 Idle network coins

 It is not desirable for anyone to leave network coins idle for any extended period of time.
 The network coin always needs to be available so that people can use it to pay for network usage.
 The incentives to generate demand for the network coin shouldn’t also result in it also being left idle in someone's wallet.
-The network coin needs to be used as productively as possible if it is competing with other digital asset networks that are also incentivised to take advantage of any opportunity to improve the network by using the network coin more productively.
+The network coin needs to be used as productively as possible if it is competing with other digital asset networks that are also incentivised to take advantage of any opportunity to improve the network by using the network coin as productively as possible.

 Little demand for the network coin